aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/workbook-conversions/_index.md

 ```

 ## **Converting Excel Workbook to MHTML Files**
 MHTML combines normal HTML with external resources (that is, content that is usually linked in, like images, animations, audio, and so on) into one file.
-They are used for emails with the .mht file extension.
+It is used for emails with the *.mht* file extension.

 Aspose.Cells supports reading and writing MHTML files.